OpenClaw (Clawdbot / Moltbot): What It Is & Setup Guide

 Credential exposure

-When Clawdbot connects to external services, it often needs tokens or API keys.
-If those credentials are stored improperly or leaked via logs or chat messages, an attacker can abuse them.
+When Clawdbot connects to external services, it needs tokens or API keys.
+If those credentials are stored carelessly or leak via logs or chat messages, an attacker can abuse them without much effort.

 Network exposure

-Running Clawdbot on a server that is reachable from the internet without proper protections can expose the control plane to scanning and attacks.
+Running Clawdbot on a server reachable from the internet, without proper protections, exposes the control plane to scanning and attacks.

 Combined effect

-All of these channels combine.
-For example, a message in a public channel could contain a link to a malicious page.
-If Clawdbot is allowed to fetch that link and the content contains a prompt injection, the assistant might be tricked into revealing an API key or running a local script.
-That is how small weaknesses can chain into larger breaches.
+These channels combine.
+A message in a public group could contain a link to a malicious page.
+If Clawdbot is allowed to fetch that link and the content holds a prompt injection, the assistant might be tricked into revealing an API key or running a local script.
+That’s how small weaknesses chain into larger breaches.

 Cyber security implications of setting up and using Clawdbot

-Clawdbot is not insecure by design.
-However, because it can act, you must treat it like a system administrator would treat any privileged tool.
+Clawdbot isn’t insecure by design.
+But it can act.
+That changes everything.
+Treat it the way a sysadmin treats any privileged tool.
 There are 350+ open issues on Clawdbot’s Github, which should raise concerns as of now for using it with data access and priviledges.

 Here are the main implications and practical mitigations.